+Mullen Lowe Group was created in 2015 from merger of Interpublic's creatively admired Lowe & Partners network with the Boston-based standalone agency Mullen.
 It is the latest of several attempts to establish a lasting presence for Lowe in the US, following earlier alliances with Deutsch and Campbell Ewald.

-Wieden & Kennedy is a fierce challenger for BBDO's crown as the world's most admired agency.
+Wieden & Kennedy is a fierce challenger for the crown as the world's most admired agency.
 It is already arguably the coolest shop in the business, with an unrivalled reputation for memorable advertising.
 Not just for cornerstone client Nike, but also for the likes of Old Spice, and until recently Chrysler and Heineken.

-M&C is the second global advertising agency created by Maurice & Charles Saatchi, after they were ousted from their original business in 1995.
-In many markets, especially outside North America, it actually overshadows the older network, and also manages its own small collection of diversified specialist subsidiaries.x
+M&C is the other global ad agency created by Maurice & Charles Saatchi, after they were ousted from their original business.
+In many markets, it actually overshadows the older network, and also manages its own small collection of diversified specialist subsidiaries.x

 New York agency McGarryBowen was the most ambitious of Dentsu's Western acquisitions in the 2000s.
 It has absorbed and rejuvenated the Japanese group's Dentsu-branded outposts in other countries, establishing a significant presence as a global advertising brand in its own right.